apg/softserv/README.md

 # softserv

-A simple replacement for contrib.socket-server
+A simple replacement for contrib.server-socket

 ## Usage